G3n-Y/message-to-a-future-mind/README.md

 - transform
 - build upon this work

-as long as you credit **G3nY**
-and keep derivative works under the same license.
+as long as you keep derivative works under the same license.

 ---